AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. [Download](https://github.com/AY2526S1-CS2103T-T14-3/tp/releases/download/v1.6/foodtrail.jar) the jar file and copy into a folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample restaurants.
+   2. Double-click the jar file.<br>
+      Expected: Shows the GUI with a set of sample restaurants.
 The window size may not be optimum.

 2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

 ### Deleting a restaurant

 1. Deleting a restaurant while all restaurants are being shown

-   1. Prerequisites: List all restaurant using the `list` command.
+   * Prerequisites: List all restaurant using the `list` command.
 Multiple restaurants in the list.

    1. Test case: `delete 1`<br>
       Expected: First restaurant is deleted from the list.
 Details of the deleted restaurant shown in the status message.

-   1. Test case: `delete 0`<br>
+   2. Test case: `delete 0`<br>
       Expected: No restaurant is deleted.
 Error details shown in the status message.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   3. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.